tancredi/python-console-snake/README.md

 ### Contribute

-Add your theme to `snake/themes.py`, pull requests are welcome!
+Add your theme to `snake/themes.py`, pull requests are welcome

 ### Licence